Samuel M. Maione

 Social psychology applicant.
 Current lab-tech / lab manager.

 Professional summary.
 I graduated from SUNY Binghamton in 2023 with a BSc in Integrative Neuroscience, where I earned the Steven W. Kovacs Memorial Award and Undergraduate Research Award for my passion towards psychological research as a volunteer research assistant in Dr. Peter Gerhardstein’s lab.
-After graduating, I joined Dr. Shari Liu’s lab at Johns Hopkins Univeristy as a full-time laboratory technician / lab manager.
+After graduating, I joined Dr. Shari Liu’s lab at Johns Hopkins University as a full-time laboratory technician / lab manager.
 Here, we study the way people navigate the social and physical world through neuroimaging, behavioral tests, and developmental studies.
 While working in the Liulab, I worked with my undergraduate lab to turn my honors thesis into a publication that was recently accepted in Frontiers of Neurology.
-My first authored paper with Dr. Liu that tests whether human intuitive physical reasoning and goal directed attention rely on shared or distinct neural resources will be submitted for publication in the next few weeks.
+Currently, I am working on a first authored paper with Dr. Liu tests whether human intuitive physical reasoning and goal directed attention rely on shared or distinct neural resources.